m3mentomor1/Object-Detection-Using-YOLOv8/README.md

 # Real-Time Object Detection Using YOLOv8

 ### 🧐 I. Overview
-This is a simple object detection program that uses the YOLO (You Only Look Once) model to detect and identify objects in a real-time webcam feed.
+This is a simple object detection program that uses the YOLO (You Only Look Once) model to detect and identify objects in real-time through a webcam.

 ----------------------